USAID Eliminate TB Project

 Overview

-The five-year USAID Eliminate TB Project builds on MSH’s contributions to Ethiopia’s TB control efforts for the past 15 years.
-Collaborating with longtime partner KNCV Tuberculosis Foundation and three local partners, Amhara Development Association (ADA), Oromia Development Association (ODA), and REACH Ethiopia, MSH will work to reduce TB incidence and mortality by engaging public and private sector players to improve the quality and sustainability of TB services in Ethiopia.
+The five-year USAID Eliminate TB Project (2020–2025) builds on MSH’s 15-year legacy in Ethiopia’s TB control efforts.
+In collaboration with KNCV Tuberculosis Foundation and local partners—Amhara Development Association (ADA), Oromia Development Association (ODA), and REACH Ethiopia—the project aims to reduce TB incidence and mortality by enhancing the quality, accessibility, and sustainability of TB services across five regions.

 Highlights